Mistakes to Avoid when Configuring a Kubernetes Cluster

 In general, networking in Kubernetes can come with a significant learning curve, which in turn makes it fertile terrain for security mistakes, expert says that “There should be a zero-trust approach”.
 An example illustrating potentially risky default configuration is when workloads are deployed into the default namespace which means those workloads are not isolated from each other even though the mechanism of namespaces allows for such isolation, this can cause a blast.

 If you decide to use KOPS to set up the Kubernetes Cluster, setting up might seem to be really easy but the maintenance of Cluster is a difficult job.
-With KOPS, you will be managing the cluster yourself which will include routine activities such as certificate rotations, node upgrades and more.
+With KOPS, you will be managing the cluster yourself which will include routine activities such as certificate rotations, node upgrades, and more.

 Both EKS and KOPS have their own advantages and disadvantages, thus it is really important to know the needs of your organization and accordingly choose between Amazon EKS and KOPS.
 Check out this brilliant post that compares AWS EKS vs KOPs.